IBM/MAX-News-Text-Generator/README.md

 The API server automatically generates an interactive Swagger documentation page.
 Go to `http://localhost:5000` to load it.
 From there you can explore the API and also create test requests.

-Use the `model/predict` endpoint to load some seed text (you can use one of the test files from the `data` folder) and get predicted output from the API.
+Use the `model/predict` endpoint to load some seed text (you can use one of the test files from the `samples` folder) and get predicted output from the API.

 ![Swagger Doc Screenshot](docs/swagger-screenshot.png)